thehackingsage/kali-wsl/README.md

 :pushpin: This Installation Process Will Take Some Time.

+Download and install VcXsrv X Server on Windows : [vcxsrv v1.19.6.0.exe](https://sourceforge.net/projects/vcxsrv/files/vcxsrv/1.19.6.0/)

+:pushpin: Don’t Use Any Other Version.

+After That, Start VcXsrv, Accept Change in Firewall Rules Then Exit VcXsrv..

 ## How To Start GUI Mode? :

 as normal user : ```~/startx```